facebookresearch/hydra/website/docs/plugins/ax_sweeper.md

 Note that if you want to sample integers in the range `-5` to `5`, you need to specify the range as `int(interval(-5, 5))` (in the command line) or `[-5, 5]` (in config).
 If you want to sample floats in range `-5` to `5`, you need to specify the range as `interval(-5, 5)` (in the command line) or `[-5.0, 5.0]` (in config).

 The parameters for the optimization process can also be set in the config file.
 Specifying the Ax config is optional.
-The most important parameters are listed below:

 You can discover the Ax Sweeper parameters with:

 ```yaml title="$ python your_app.py hydra/sweeper=ax --cfg hydra -p hydra.sweeper"
 # @package hydra.sweeper
 _target_: hydra_plugins.hydra_ax_sweeper.ax_sweeper.AxSweeper